A Flame That Never Dies:

 • Debt financing requires fixed periodic repayments, providing companies with better cash flow control.

-• Equity financing, on the other hand, involves discretionary dividend payments that are variable and may become increasingly costly over time.
+• Equity financing, on the other hand, involves variable discretionary dividend payments that may become increasingly costly over time.

 • Financing through debt does not dilute ownership, whereas issuing additional shares reduces control and dividend income for existing shareholders.